Keyguard Frame

 Preparing the Screen Protector for Mounting on the Tablet

-Once you’re confident that the adhesive has dried, you can use a scissors to cut along the edge of the screen protector to remove all the excess plastic sheeting.
+Once you’re confident that the adhesive has dried, you can use scissors to cut along the edge of the screen protector to remove all the excess plastic sheeting.

 It has to be possible to depress the Home button, so you’ll use a “sharp” utility knife to cut a circle in the plastic sheet around the Home button opening.